Generalizing fusion rules by shuffle: Symmetry-based classifications of nonlocal systems constructed from similarity transformations: minimal models and WZW model

 In this subsection, we summarize the fusion coefficients of the $M(2,7)$ minimal model $N$ and those of the $Osp(1,2)_{2}$ WZW model, $N^{[o]}$.
 The $M(2,7)$ minimal model has three primary fields, $\{I, \phi, o\}$ with the conformal dimensions $\{h_{I}=0, h_{\phi}=-2/7,h_{o}=-3/7\}$.
 The conformal dimension and the effective conformal dimension are $c=-68/7$ and $c_{\text{eff}}=4/7$.
 Hence, by considering the effective central charge $c_{\text{eff}}$ and effective conformal dimensions $h^{[o]}_{\alpha}$, one can check its correspondence to $Osp(1,2)_{2}$ WZW model.
 The modular $S$-matrix for this model is,

 One can construct $\{\mathcal{Q}_{\alpha}\}$ and $\{ \mathcal{Q}_{\alpha}^{[o]} \}$ from these modular data.
 We summarize the corresponding fusion coefficients in the following table.

 More generally, one can observe the matching of the effective central charge $c_{\text{eff}}=2k/(2k+3)$ of $M(2,2k+3)$ minimal model and the central charge $c$ of the $Osp(1,2)_{k}$ WZW model.
 Phenomenologically, the $M(2,2k+3)$ minimal model corresponds to the bosonic-local-nonunitary CFT, and the $Osp(1,2)_{k}$ WZW model corresponds to the fermionic-nonlocal-unitary CFT.
-By interpreting the $M(2,2k+3)$ minimal model as (multicritical) Lee-Yang model\cite{Lencses:2022ira} and the $Osp(1,2)_{k}$ WZW model as a supersymmetric model, this is analogous to dimensional reduction (or its breaking)\cite{Parisi:1979ka}.
+By interpreting the $M(2,2k+3)$ minimal model as (multicritical) Lee-Yang model \cite{Lencses:2022ira} and the $Osp(1,2)_{k}$ WZW model as a supersymmetric model, this is analogous to dimensional reduction (or its breaking) \cite{Parisi:1979ka}.
 The representation theories and fusion constants of the $Osp(1,2)_{k}$ WZW model are discussed in \cite{Ennes:1997vt,Fan:1993ps}.
-We also note that the correspondence between the fermionic and bosonic representations of the characters is known as the Andrews-Gordon type identity\cite{0265a037-3ee6-3e2f-854a-07dfe87749bf,095af682-15e6-359d-ac8f-df779afaf867}, a particular type of the Rogers-Ramanujan identities (see also \cite{Nahm:1992sx,Warnaar_2023,Campbell_2024} and literature therein).
-Related phenomenologies have been summarized in \cite{Fukusumi:2024nho} by the first author, and we only note a few earlier works\cite{Bershadsky:1989tc,Saleur:1989gj,1989LMaPh..18..143K,Saleur:2001cw} here.
+We also note that the correspondence between the fermionic and bosonic representations of the characters is known as the Andrews-Gordon type identity \cite{0265a037-3ee6-3e2f-854a-07dfe87749bf,095af682-15e6-359d-ac8f-df779afaf867}, a particular type of the Rogers-Ramanujan identities (see also \cite{Nahm:1992sx,Warnaar_2023,Campbell_2024} and literature therein).
+More recently, related phenomena in Chern-Simons theories have been studied in \cite{Hsin:2016blu,Aharony:2016jvv}.
+Related phenomenologies have been summarized in \cite{Fukusumi:2024nho} by the first author, and we only note a few earlier works \cite{Bershadsky:1989tc,Saleur:1989gj,1989LMaPh..18..143K,Saleur:2001cw} here.